verana-labs/verifiable-trust-vpr-spec/versions/v4/spec.md

 - [[AUTHZ-CHECK]](#authz-check-common-authorization-and-fee-grant-checks) MUST pass for this (`corporation`, `operator`) pair and this message type.
 - `did` (string) (*mandatory*): MUST conform to the DID Syntax, as specified [[spec-norm:DID-CORE]].
 - if any existing `Ecosystem` entry has `did` equal to the provided `did`, its `corporation_id` MUST equal `co.id` (where `co` is the `Corporation` entry resolved from the signing `corporation` account by [[AUTHZ-CHECK-5]](#authz-check-5-corporation-registration-check)); else method MUST abort (per-Ecosystem `(did, corporation_id)` consistency invariant: at any block height, all `Ecosystem` entries sharing a `did` are controlled by the same `Corporation`).
+- likewise, if any existing `Participant` entry has `did` equal to the provided `did`, its `corporation_id` MUST equal `co.id`, and if a `Corporation` entry exists whose own `did` equals the provided `did`, its `id` MUST equal `co.id`; else method MUST abort ([DID ownership invariant](#did-ownership-invariant)).
 - `language` (string(17)) (*mandatory*): MUST be a language tag ([BCP 47](https://www.rfc-editor.org/info/bcp47)).
 - `doc_url` (string) (*mandatory*): MUST be a valid URL .
 - `doc_digest_sri` (string) (*mandatory*): MUST be a valid digest_sri as specified in [integrity of related resources spec](https://www.w3.org/TR/vc-data-model-2.0/#integrity-of-related-resources).
 Example: `sha384-MzNNbQTWCSUSi0bbz7dbua+RcENv7C6FvlmYJ1Y+I727HsPOHdzwELMYO9Mz68M26`.

 :::note
 Several `Ecosystem` entries MAY share the same ecosystem DID.
 The identifier of an `Ecosystem` is its `id`, and the Verifiable Trust Spec includes the `id` of the `Ecosystem` in the DID Document.
 Per-Ecosystem DID uniqueness is therefore NOT required: proof of control of the DID is verified by resolving the DID outside of the context of the VPR.
 However, **all `Ecosystem` entries sharing the same `did` MUST be controlled by the same `Corporation`** — see the basic-check bullet above.
-Proof of control of the shared DID is, by construction, held by that single controlling `Corporation`, and the corresponding `Corporation` entry (if any whose own `did` equals this value) is unique by the per-Corporation `did` uniqueness invariant (although the Corporation that *owns* the DID per Corp.did and the Corporation that *controls* the Ecosystems claiming it need not coincide).
+Proof of control of the shared DID is, by construction, held by that single controlling `Corporation`, and the corresponding `Corporation` entry (if any whose own `did` equals this value) is unique by the per-Corporation `did` uniqueness invariant (and, by the [DID ownership invariant](#did-ownership-invariant), when a `Corporation` entry whose own `did` equals this value exists, it is necessarily the same `Corporation` that controls the Ecosystems claiming it).
 :::

 ###### [MOD-ES-MSG-1-2-2] Create New Ecosystem fee checks